Compacting Buckets

 After compacting, the bucket looks like this:

-This creates a new PUT operation at the end of the bucket, which allows the compact steps to efficiently compact the bucket:
+To handle this case, we “defragment” the bucket by updating existing rows in the source database.
+This creates new PUT operations at the end of the bucket, allowing the compact steps to efficiently compact the entire history:

 The bucket is now back to two operations, allowing new clients to sync efficiently.